gsoft-inc/wl-squide/docs/reference/runtime/useNavigationItems.md

 ### Parameters

+- `options`: An optional object literal of options:
     - `menuId`: An optional id to retrieve the navigation menu for a specific menu.

 ### Returns